Marcus Rashford contract: Manchester United forward signs new deal through to 2023 | Goal.com

 United were understandably reluctant to see a highly-rated academy graduate head for the exits after helping to develop him to this point.

-Their efforts have now been rewarded, with Rashford committing his long-term future to the Red Devils.
+Their efforts have now been rewarded, with Rashford committing his long-term future to the Red Devils, though reports suggest he will now earn somewhere between £200,000 and £300,000-per-week.

 He told the club’s official website of the agreement and his ambition: “Manchester United has been everything in my life since I arrived here at the age of seven.
 This club has shaped me, both as a player and as a person, so it is such a privilege every time I get the opportunity to wear the shirt.